Privacy · Plain English · Red Flagg Pty Ltd · ABN 81 683 346 116

 Information we collect from third parties

-• Microsoft 365 tenant data: where customers grant us GDAP (Granular Delegated Admin Privileges) access, we see the administrative and security data needed to deliver the services on your plan.
+• Microsoft 365 tenant data: where customers grant us GDAP access, we see the administrative and security data needed to deliver services on your plan.

-• Dark web monitoring sources: we receive notifications about credentials matching your organisation's domains.
+• Dark web monitoring sources: we receive notifications about credentials matching your organisation’s domains via DarknetCheck™ monitoring.

-• Publicly available information: from search engines, LinkedIn, and business registers (for example, ACNC for Australian charities, IRS Publication 78 for US 501(c)(3) organisations).
+• Publicly available information: from business registers (ACNC for Australian charities, IRS Publication 78 for US 501(c)(3) organisations), LinkedIn, and search engines where relevant to delivering our services.

 Sensitive information

-We do not seek to collect sensitive personal information (such as health information, racial or ethnic origin, political views, religious beliefs, sexual orientation, or biometric data) except where strictly necessary to deliver a specific service — for example, HIPAA-covered health information when we serve a US healthcare-adjacent customer under a Business Associate Agreement.
-In those cases, we handle sensitive information under the relevant framework (HIPAA, POPIA Section 26, Australian Privacy Principle 3, etc.).
+We do not seek to collect sensitive personal information (health information, racial or ethnic origin, political views, religious beliefs, sexual orientation, or biometric data) except where strictly necessary for a specific engagement — for example, HIPAA-covered health information when serving a US healthcare-adjacent customer under a Business Associate Agreement.
+In those cases, we handle sensitive information under the relevant framework (HIPAA, POPIA Section 26, APP 3).

 We collect personal information: